Route 66 Oral History Project

 About the Project

-The Illinois State Museum Route 66 Oral History Project is a collection of 100 oral histories conducted with people who lived, worked, and traveled along Route 66 in its heyday, as well as with people who have worked or are working to preserve and interpret the Mother Road.
+The Illinois State Museum Route 66 Oral History Project is a collection of 100 oral interviews.
+Many of the subjects lived, worked, and traveled along Route 66 in its heyday.
+Many others have worked or are working to preserve and interpret the Mother Road.

-Museum team members conducted these oral histories between 2024 and 2025 in anticipation of the 100th anniversary of the 1926 commissioning of Route 66.
-We hope they will be used to inform future research and scholarship about Route 66 and its impact on America’s people, history, and culture.
+Museum team members conducted these oral histories between 2024 and 2025.
+They are being launched in connection with the 100th anniversary of Route 66.
+We hope they will help people learn about Route 66 and its impact on America’s people, history, and culture.

 Research and Citation

-The oral histories encompass a range of topics related to Route 66 in its heyday.
-Additionally, several interviews address recent and current preservation, promotion, and travel along the road.
+The interviews cover topics related to Route 66 in its heyday.
+Many interviews also cover preservation, promotion, and travel along the road.

 The oral histories are organized alphabetically.
 Each interview is available in both video recording and written transcript formats.
 Use the word search function to call up all interviews related to your search term.
 Each interview’s transcript is also word searchable.